-- 10.1 Oxford Guardians' policy on anti-bullying acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+10.1 Oxford Guardians' policy on anti-bullying acknowledges that to allow or condone bullying may lead to action under child protection procedures.
 This includes all forms of bullying such as cyber, racist, homophobic and gender-related bullying.
 Oxford Guardians acknowledges that bullying, especially if left unaddressed, can have a devastating effect on individuals, having serious consequences for their mental health and can be a barrier to their learning and personal development.
 Bullying does not only affect an individual during childhood but can have a lasting effect on their lives well into adulthood too.
-By ensuring our staff are aware of what constitutes bullying and working with our partner schools to prevent and tackle bullying, we help to create a safe environment for our students to be able to reach their full potential. - 10.2 Bullying is defined as a behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
+By ensuring our staff are aware of what constitutes bullying and working with our partner schools to prevent and tackle bullying, we help to create a safe environment for our students to be able to reach their full potential.

+10.2 Bullying is defined as a behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
 It is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, special educational needs or disabilities, or because a child is adopted, in care or has caring responsibilities.
-It might be motivated by actual, or perceived, differences between children. - 10.3 Many experts say that bullying involves an imbalance of power between the perpetrator and the victim making it difficult for the victim to defend themselves.
-The imbalance of power can involve different aspects, including physical, psychological (e.g., knowing what upsets someone), an intellectual imbalance, or by having the support of a group, or the ability to socially isolate someone.
+It might be motivated by actual, or perceived, differences between children.

+10.3 Many experts say that bullying involves an imbalance of power between the perpetrator and the victim making it difficult for the victim to defend themselves.
+The imbalance of power can involve different aspects, including physical, psychological (e.g. knowing what upsets someone), an intellectual imbalance, or by having the support of a group, or the ability to socially isolate someone.
 This can result in the intimidation of an individual or group through the threat of violence or by isolating them physically or online.
-Low-level disruption and the use of offensive language can also have a significant impact; if left unchallenged or dismissed as 'banter' it can lead to a reluctance to report other behaviour. - 10.4 Should a member of staff, Guardian or homestay become aware that a student under the care of Oxford Guardians has been the target of bullying or has been responsible for the bullying of someone else, the DSL and DDSL should be informed.
+Low-level disruption and the use of offensive language can also have a significant impact; if left unchallenged or dismissed as 'banter' it can lead to a reluctance to report other behaviour.

+10.4 Should a member of staff, Guardian or homestay become aware that a student under the care of Oxford Guardians has been the target of bullying or has been responsible for the bullying of someone else, the DSL and DDSL should be informed.
 They will then communicate with the relevant DSL/DDSL at the student's school.
 Staff members should be aware that they be requested to take part in meetings with the DSL of the student's school.
 The staff member should continue to support the student who has made the disclosure to them and to report any updates to the DSL as appropriate.
 If they learn that the bullying has continued after all parties believe it to be resolved, they should alert the DSL immediately.

-10.5 If you are subjected to bullying either on-line or in real life you should contact your Homestay and Guardian and tell them the nature of the bullying.
-You should not be afraid they will reveal this to the bully or bullies directly but they will advise you on how to protect yourself and if necessary take action by contacting the school or even the Police if a physical assault has taken place.
-All our homestay hosts and guardians undergo safeguarding training which includes supporting students who are or may be subject to bullying and you can be assured that any thing you tell them will be treated in confidence.

-10.6 Oxford Guardians' DSLs will keep a record of all reported bullying incidents.
+10.5 Oxford Guardians' DSLs will keep a record of all reported bullying incidents.

-10.7 All Oxford Guardians' staff are made aware that children with SEND and/or differences/perceived differences are more susceptible to being bullied/becoming victims of abuse.
+10.6 All Oxford Guardians' staff are made aware that children with SEND and/or differences/perceived differences are more susceptible to being bullied/becoming victims of abuse.